0xpynge/bug-bounty-toolkit/README.md

 ## What’s Inside?

-This README contains direct links to various bug bounty tools, including but not limited to
+This README contains direct links to various bug bounty tools, including but not limited to:

 - Subdomain enumeration tools
 - Network scanners